yanick/blog_entries/ravelry_labels/README.md

 ---
-title: Printing Yarn Labels with QR Codes
-url: ravelry-labels
-format: markdown
 created: 2015-01-02
 tags:
     - JavaScript
     - Ravelry
 ---

+#  Printing Yarn Labels with QR Codes

 And now, for something different, a little bit of JavaScript consumer-grade duct-taping...